m0iax/js8call_aprsmessaging_interface/README.md

 pip3 install psutil

 Ive added a desktop shortcut file in response top some questions.
-Download the file to your desktop, edit the file to the correct path to where you downloaded the aprs_ app to.
+Download the file to your desktop, edit the file to the correct path to where you downloaded the aprs_msgJS8Call.py app to.
 Double click on the .desktop file and click on execute or execute in terminal.

 Enjoy!